Support your inherent wisdom and well-being.

 Practice: To understand your goals and concerns, we speak together about your particular reason(s) for seeking somatic movement sessions.
 You may also engage in some movement activities as part of this process to further assess your ‘starting point’ and clarify your goals for the subsequent sessions.
 Each session takes a similar responsive approach in relation to your own needs.

 Principle: Provide an educational process geared toward self-empowerment

 Practice: Sessions support personal insight and developmental change that is sustainable, leading to increased self-awareness and self-care.
-Sessions may include Authentic Movement, bodywork, movement repattering, dialogue, meditation, and journal writing and / or drawing.
+Sessions may include Authentic Movement, movement repattering, dialogue, meditation, and journal writing and / or drawing.

 Principle: Sessions are most effective when we honor the need for both activity and stillness, change and integration.

-Practice: Through this process, you learn to consciously include time for integration of new material and new movement patterns.
-This helps you to physically and emotionally integrate these changes.
+Practice: Through this process, you learn to consciously include time for integration of new insights and movement patterns.
+This helps you to physically and emotionally integrate these significant shifts.
 Integration practices can range from a pause to ‘take in’ what has been said or done and see how it resonates in your body, to learning to make some time between sessions to process your experience: a walk in nature, journal writing, drawing, or even taking a hot bath may give you time to reflect.
 You may also be offered specific movement or meditation practices to do on your own that you can integrate into your daily routine.
 This helps to empower you toward greater self-care and allows for sustainable growth and change.